kenfzhang/simple-flashcard-reviewer/README.md

 # simple-flashcard-reviewer
-A simple Python 3 script for reviewing flashcards in your Terminal :)
+A simple Python 3 script for reviewing flashcards in your Terminal.
+Ideal if you prefer something simple and text-based.

 Usage:
 ``